 Please complete the following three requirements for admission to the University of Nevada, Reno:

-- Apply to the University as a Graduate Certificate Student.
+- Create an Apply Nevada account to apply to the university as a Graduate Certificate Student.
 See the image link to select the appropriate choices for your application.

 - When your non-degree graduate application has been approved, submit the following documents that apply to your status:

 - If you qualify as a Nevada Resident, go to the UNR Forms page and download the Residency Application (link to document is listed in the Residency section).
 After completing this form, FAX it to 775-784-4283 OR mail it to: Admissions and Records, University of Nevada, Reno/MS 120, Reno, NV 89557.
 The Residency Application must be submitted and approved in order for you to qualify for resident tuition costs.

 - If you plan to take on-campus courses or use any on-campus UNR facilities (for example: Knowledge Center, Lombardi Recreation, etc.),you must submit immunization records to the university.
 FAX your records to 775-784-4283 OR mail them to: Admissions and Records, University of Nevada, Reno/MS 120, Reno, NV 8955.
 Students who are not registering for any on-campus course and who do not plan to use any UNR on-campus campus facilities may submit a Distance Education Immunization Exemption Request form to Jill Wallace, firstname.lastname@example.org.
 This immunization exemption form will also be used to register you for your online classes.